 A crowded newsfeed and inscrutable algorithms make it hard to know how much attention your Facebook posts really get.
-The following excerpt from our 2017 Benchmarks report will help you paint a more accurate picture of your Facebook reach.
+The following excerpt from our 2017 Benchmarks Study will help you paint a more accurate picture of your Facebook reach.

 Rumours: Who Really Sees You on Facebook?

 If you’re responsible for your nonprofit’s social media, you probably know about how many Facebook fans you have.
 (If not, go check real quick.
 Are you back?
 Okay good let’s keep going.)

 Your fan count is the simplest way to know how many people see the messages, calls to action, photos, invitations, appeals, and news you post.
 Or it would be, if that number weren’t hugely misleading.